 4. Trains

 Salford Central and Salford Crescent stations serve as the city's main railway hubs.
-While train fares vary, booking in advance can secure students lower prices, and railcards can offer up to a 1/3 discount on travel.
+While train fares vary, for short local journeys, prices can start from £2–£5 one-way for trips within Greater Manchester when booked early and with student railcards, which offer up to a 1/3 discount.
+Booking in advance can secure students lower prices, and railcards can provide greater savings on travel.

 5. Taxis and Ride-Sharing